On this page:

 While SARS-CoV-2 most commonly affects the respiratory system, some patients experience cardiovascular symptoms.
 This often occurs in conjunction with a respiratory syndrome; cardiac manifestations as the primary symptom of disease occur rarely (Liu, May 2020).

-Cardiac manifestations reported in the literature include, but are not limited to:
+A broad spectrum of cardiac manifestations related to COVID-19 has been reported in the literature, including, but not limited to:

 Some of these complications may be due to direct viral injury, while others may be due to indirect pressure on the cardiovascular system from SARS-CoV-2 infection.
 It is likely that both mechanisms are concurrent in some patients.